-Additionally, make sure to remember key names, birthdays, work anniversaries, and your people’s interests (Note: we have a section to note and get reminder on this in Lighthouse).
+Additionally, make sure to remember key names, birthdays, work anniversaries, and your people's interests.
 By learning all this information over time, you can easily become a more approachable, caring manager.

 You will be amazed how far it can go when you remember their birthday, or ask how their kids are doing.
 The little things really matter.

 And by setting this example of caring about each person on your team uniquely, you'll be building a culture based on strong rapport and psychological safety.

 Need more help understanding rapport and psychological safety?
 These posts can help you: